skorokithakis/stavros-notes/content/drone-stuff/miscellaneous.md

 - The smaller a propeller, the more quickly it can turn, and the more it can accelerate.
 - The larger a propeller, the more efficient it is.

+## Recommended BLHeli ESC configuration for fixed wing

+If you have a BLHeli/BLHeli32 ESC, these settings are recommended:

+* Temperature protection: 90 C
+* Motor timing: Auto
+* Throttle cal enabled: Enabled
+* Non-damped mode: Enabled
+* Sine modulation mode: Enabled

 * * *

 <p style="font-size:80%; font-style: italic">
-Last updated on November 22, 2021.
+Last updated on January 21, 2022.
 For any questions/feedback,
 email me at <a href="mailto:hi@stavros.io">hi@stavros.io</a>.
 </p>